This article is part of the series "[Podcast] Attorney Sarah Jodka on the GDPR and HR Data". Check out the rest:

 In a context of, say, an at-will employee where there is that … where that contract exception doesn’t actually apply.
 I think there will be a lot of collection of data that doesn’t actually fall under that.
 It may fall into the legitimate interest, if the employer has the forethought to actually do what’s required, which is to actually document the process of weighing the employer’s interest against the interest of the employee, and making sure that that is a documented process. [ Read the UK’s ICO guidelines on the process of working out legitimate interest.]But also what comes with that is the notice requirement, and the notice requirement is something that can be waived.
 So employers, if they are doing that, are going to have to — and this is basically going to cover every single employer — they’re going to have to give their employees notice of the data that they are collecting on them, at a minimum.

 IOS: At a minimum.
 I think to summarize what you’re saying is it’s just so tricky or difficult to get what they call freely given consent, that most employers will rely on legitimate interest.

 IOS: In the second part of this interview, we joined Sara Jodka as she explains what triggers a data protection impact assessment, or DPIA when processing employee data.

 SJ: I think that’s required when we’re doing requirements for sensitive data, and we’re talking about sensitive HR data.
 A DPIA has be performed when two of the following exist, and there’s like nine things that have to be there in order for a DPIA to have to be done.
 But you bring up a great point because the information that an employer is going to have is going to necessarily trigger the DPIA.
-[See these Working Part 29 guidelines for the nine criteria that Sara refers to]
+[See these Working Party 29 guidelines for the nine criteria that Sara refers to.]

 The DPIA isn’t triggered by us doing the legitimate basis …